Coeliac disease: Genetics

 The vast majority of people with coeliac have one of two types (out of seven) of the HLA-DQ protein.
+HLA-DQ is part of the MHC class II antigen-presenting receptor (also called the human leukocyte antigen) system and is used by the immune system to distinguish between the body’s own cells and others.
+The two subunits of the HLA-DQ protein are encoded by the HLA-DQA1 and HLA-DQB1 genes, located on the short arm of chromosome 6.

 There are seven HLA-DQ variants (DQ2 and DQ4–DQ9).
-Over 95% of people with coeliac have the isoform of DQ2 or DQ8, which is inherited in families.
+Over 95% of people with coeliac disease have the isoform of DQ2 or DQ8, which is inherited in families.
 The reason these genes produce an increase in the risk of coeliac disease is that the receptors formed by these genes bind to gliadin peptides more tightly than other forms of the antigen-presenting receptor.
 Therefore, these forms of the receptor are more likely to activate T lymphocytes and initiate the autoimmune process.

-Most people with coeliac bear a two-gene HLA-DQ2 haplotype referred to as DQ2.5 haplotype.
+Most people with coeliac bear a two-gene HLA-DQ2 haplotype called DQ2.5.
 This haplotype is composed of two adjacent gene alleles, DQA1*0501 and DQB1*0201, which encode the two subunits, DQ α5 and DQ β2.
 In most individuals, this DQ2.5 isoform is encoded by one of two chromosomes 6 inherited from parents (DQ2.5cis).
-Most coeliacs inherit only one copy of this DQ2.5 haplotype, while some inherit it from both parents; the latter are especially at risk for coeliac disease as well as being more susceptible to severe complications.
+Most coeliacs inherit only one copy of this DQ2.5 haplotype, while some inherit it from both parents; the latter are especially at risk of coeliac disease as well as being more susceptible to severe complications.
+The frequency of coeliac disease haplotypes can vary by geography.